 The aspect at a location on the ground surface, according to some researchers, is the direction that the tangent plane passing through that point faces and is represented in degrees.
 The aspect, in its most basic form, is a data type that indicates the geographical direction in which the slopes grow \citep{tanoli2017spatial}.
 The data count distribution of the feature ASPECT is depicted in Figure \ref{fig:aspect-dis}.

-\subsubsection{TWI}
+\subsection{TWI}

 The Topographic Wetness Index (TWI), also known as the compound topographic indicator, is a wetness index that measures steady-state conditions.
-It is widely used to quantify the influence of topography on hydrological processes which has great influence in the occurance of Landslides \citep{Mattivi2019}.
+It is widely used to quantify the influence of topography on hydrological processes which has a great influence on the occurrence of Landslides \citep{Mattivi2019}.
 The data count distribution of the feature TWI is depicted in Figure \ref{fig:TWI-dis}.

-\subsubsection{SPI}
+\subsection{SPI}

 The erosive force of a stream or water flow is measured by the SPI (Stream Power Index).
 The slope and contributing area are used to calculate SPI.
 SPI approximates the locations on the landscape where gullies are more likely to form \citep{Abedin_Features}.
 The data count distribution of the feature SPI is depicted in Figure \ref{fig:spi-dis}.